 - 1. Supportive measures are available to both the Complainant and Respondent and will be offered regardless of whether a formal complaint is filed or not. - 2.
-Services are individualized, i.e., tailored to the unique circumstances of the Complainant and Respondent and are measures designed to restore or preserve access to the University's programs and/or activities, including measures designed to protect all parties' safety or the education work environment, or deter discrimination or harassment.
+Services are individualized, i.e., tailored to the unique circumstances of the Complainant and Respondent, and are measures designed to restore or preserve access to the University's programs and/or activities, including measures designed to protect all parties' safety or the education work environment or deter discrimination or harassment.
 The University will determine the reasonableness, necessity, and scope of any supportive measures, which may include: - Employment or Residence Modifications: A reporting party or responding party may request an academic or employment accommodation or a change in residence after a report of discrimination or harassment.
 An individual who requests assistance in changing their educational or working environment after an incident of discrimination or harassment will receive appropriate and reasonably available accommodations. - Interim Separation: Where the report of harassment poses an ongoing risk of harm to the safety or well-being of an individual or members of the campus community, the University may place an individual or organization on interim suspension or impose leave for employment where applicable.
 Pending resolution of the complaint, the individual or organization may be denied access to campus.
-When interim suspension or leave is imposed, the University will make reasonable efforts to complete the investigation and resolution within an expedited time frame. - 3.
-Supportive measures will not be punitive, disciplinary, or unreasonably burdensome against any party.

-4. The University will attempt to keep the supportive measures confidential unless doing so will impair the University's ability to provide them.
+When interim suspension or leave is imposed, the University will make reasonable efforts to complete the investigation and resolution within an expedited time frame. - No Contact Order: When appropriate, the Director may issue a No Contact Order.
+A Complainant or Respondent may request, or the University may impose, communication and contact restrictions to prevent further potentially harmful interaction.
+These communications and contact restrictions generally preclude in-person, telephone, electronic, or third-party communications. - Emotional Support: The Employee Assistance Program is available to State of Rhode Island employees, dependents, and household members.
+Free confidential assistance with personal and job-related problems is available through the Blue Cross and Blue Shield of Rhode Island Employee Assistance Program.
+Additionally, the Office of Equal Opportunity, in collaboration with the Office of Human Resources, will take action as appropriate, to refer employees to a professional counselor.
+The Vice President for Human Resource Administration is responsible for the generation and confidential retention of referrals to counselors. - 3.
+Supportive measures will not be punitive, disciplinary, or unreasonably burdensome against any party. - 4.
+The University will attempt to keep the supportive measures confidential unless doing so will impair the University's ability to provide them.